apamildner/terraform-provider-auth0/docs/resources/guardian.md

 * `messaging_service_sid`(Optional) String.

 ### Phone message hook
-No options.
+Options has to be empty.
 Custom code has to be written in a phone message hook.
 See [phone message hook docs](https://auth0.com/docs/hooks/extensibility-points/send-phone-message).